acoustician/acoustician/README.md

 - 🌱 I’m currently learning Artificial inteligence
 - 👯 I’m looking to collaborate on Data Science projects
 - 💬 Ask me about you want to know.
-- 📫 How to reach me: sharma,gourav.9617@gmail.com
+- 📫 How to reach me: sharma.gourav.9617@gmail.com
-- 😄 Nick name acoustician.
+- 😄 Nick name: acoustician